Bank3

 Memphis, Tennessee · FDIC Cert #15205

-Bank3 is an FDIC-insured bank (Certificate #15205) with $450M in total assets and $387M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Bank3, an FDIC-insured bank (Certificate #15205) with $450M in total assets and $387M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Memphis, Tennessee, the bank maintains a Tier 1 capital ratio of 12.52% (Well-Capitalized) and a nonperforming loan ratio of 0.11%.
-BankHealthData assigns a composite Health Grade of C (64/100).
+BankHealthData assigns a composite Health Grade of C (64/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Bank3 (FDIC cert 15205) is a community bank — $450M in total assets, $387M in deposits, serving the Memphis, Tennessee area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.